naspeh/tider/README.rst

 Lightweight GTK+ time tracking tool
 -----------------------------------

-Rework some functionality from workrave_ and hamster-applet_ in one lightweight tool.
+Reworking some functionality from workrave_ and hamster-applet_ to one lightweight tool.

 P.S.
 In development.